massari100/django-mtr-sync/docs/pages/tutorial.rst

 Note: as you can see we use low dash to split submodule, this convetion is for urls and database tables, so for example, your own app `sync` will not conflict at least for django 1.7+

-Start manage your data
+Start import or export your data
 ----------------------

-content placeholder
+Start a server and go to admin section 'http://localhost:8000/admin/mtr_sync/'

 Subclass admin mixins for shortcut urls
 ---------------------------------------

-content placeholder
+Use class `SyncAdminMixin` for admin shortcut links and `SyncTabularInlineMixin` with `SyncStackedInlineMixin` for tabular and stacked inlines respectively.